 - King cakes should only be eaten during the Carnival season.
 Though you might be able to find them at other times, it is thought of as a special food only consumed during Carnival.

 Eating king cake during Mardi Gras is similar to eating hot cross buns around Easter.
-This traditional Easter bread can also be found during other times of the year, but is traditionally eaten on Good Friday.
+This traditional Easter bread can also be found during other times of the year (like on its own national day), but is traditionally eaten on Good Friday.

 Other foods you’re likely to find during Mardi Gras are: oysters, beignets, pancakes, gumbos, bananas foster, jambalayas, étouffées, pralines, muffuletta sandwiches, red beans and rice, po’ boy sandwiches, and dirty rice.